defenseunicorns/zarf-docs/docs/0-zarf-overview.md

 ## Why Use Zarf?

-- **Free and Open Source.** Zarf will always be free to use and open source.
+- 💸 **Free and Open Source.** Zarf will always be free to use and maintained by the open source community.
-- **No Vender Lock.** There is no proprietary software that locks you into using Zarf.
+- 🔓 **No Vender Lock.** There is no proprietary software that locks you into using Zarf.
 If you want to remove it, you still can use your help charts to deploy your software manually.
-- **OS Agnostic.** Zarf supports numerous operating systems.
+- 💻 **OS Agnostic.** Zarf supports numerous operating systems.For a full list, visit the [Supported OSes](../docs/5-operator-manual/90-supported-oses.md) page.
-  - For a full list of the OS zarf supports, check out [Supported OSes](../docs/5-operator-manual/90-supported-oses.md)
+- 📦 **Highly Distributable.** Integrate and deploy software from multiple, secure development environments including edge, embedded systems, secure cloud, data centers, and even local environments.
-- **Highly Distributable.** Zarf packages are highly distributable.
-They can run on edge, embedded systems, secure cloud, data centers, or even in a local environment.
+- 🚀 **Develop Connected Deploy Disconnected.** Teams can build, and configure individual applications or entire DevSecOps environments while connected to the internet and then package and ship them to a disconnected environment to be deployed.
-  - This is incredibly helpful for organizations that need to integrate and deploy software from multiple, secure development environments from disparate development teams into disconnected IT operation.
+- 💿 **Single File Deployments.** Zarf allows you to package the parts of the internet your app needs into a single compressed file to be installed without connectivity.
-- **Develop Connected Deploy Disconnected.** Teams can build, and configure individual applications or entire DevSecOps environments while connected to the internet and then package and ship them to a disconnected environment to be deployed using Zarf.
+- ♻️ **Declarative Deployments.**
-- **Single File Deployments.** Zarf allows you to package just the parts of the internet your app needs into a single compressed file to be installed without connectivity.
+- 🦖 **Inherit Legacy Code**

 ## Quick Start